-During the 1800’s, Chateau Broustet was owned by the Capdeville owned Chateau Nairac.
-When the results of the classification was announced, the wines were sold and classified under the name of Chateau Broustet-Nairac.
+During the 1800s, Chateau Broustet was owned by the Capdeville owned Chateau Nairac.
+When the results of the classification were announced, the wines were sold and classified under the name of Chateau Broustet-Nairac.

 That name changed at the end of the 19th century when the Fournier family bought Chateau Broustet and set up a cooperage there.

 Chateau Broustet was the property of the Fournier family for most of the 20th century.
 The Fournier family is best known for owning Chateau Canon in St. Emilion.
 Today, the estate is owned by the Taillan group, who purchased Chateau Broustet in 2010 at a public auction.

 The Taillan Group own numerous Bordeaux estates including: Chateau Gruaud Larose in St. Julien, Chateau Ferriere in Margaux, Chateau Chasse Spleen, Chateau Camensac, Chateau Gressier Grand Poujeaux and Chateau Citran in the Haut Medoc and a large Bordeaux negociant company as part of their holdings.